 Again, and I promise this is the last time I’m saying it, not going to happen when you are traveling alone.

-10. You Know the Best Places to Travel Alone
+10. The Most Basic of All Solo Traveling Skills.
+You Have an Eye for the Best Places to Travel Alone